zielvna/zielvna/README.md

 ## About me 📝

-I'm Jakub.
-A passionate frontend developer that likes to learn new things.
+I'm Jakub, a passionate front-end developer that likes to learn new things.
 Currently I'm a IT technical school graduate, looking to get my first job.

 ## Technologies 🔧